Last update: November 5, 2022

 6.1 Your rights.

-If you would like to ask how we handle your personal data, or you wish to exercise your rights listed below, please contact us at email@example.com or by post at 280 Madison Avenue #912, New York, NY 10016, United States.
+If you would like to ask how we handle your personal data, or you wish to exercise your rights listed below, please contact us at email@example.com or by post at 280 Madison Avenue #912, New York, NY 10016, United States, or by post at Menity Group, Na strzi 65, Prague, Czechia for EEA candidates.
 We will comply with your request as soon as reasonably practicable, but no later than 30 days.
 You have the following rights (unless the law provides for some exceptions):

 Right of access: you can get a copy of your personal data that we store in our systems and a list of purposes for which your personal data is processed;

 Right to rectification: you can rectify inaccurate personal data that we hold about you;

 Right to erasure (‘right to be forgotten’): you can ask us to erase your personal data from our systems;

 Right to restriction: you can ask us to restrict the processing of your personal data;

 Right to data portability: you can ask us to provide you with a copy of your personal data in a structured, commonly used and machine-readable format and move that personal data to another processor;

 Right to object: you can ask us to stop processing your personal data;